lightning/bolts/05-onchain.md

 If this is the recipient's commitment transaction, they can only use a payment preimage with the HTLC-success transaction (which preserves the `to_self_delay` requirement).
-Otherwise they recipient can create any transaction they want to resolve it.
+Otherwise the recipient can create any transaction they want to resolve it.

 The recipient doesn't care about expired offers: they should have ensured that the